fluiddyn/transonic/doc/examples/type_hints.rst

 Note that one can also just write Pythran type-string in type annotations::

-    @pythran_def
+    @boost
     def myfunc(a: "float[3, :]", b: float):
         ...

 Finally, array types with only one number of dimension can simply be defined like this::

     from fluidpythran import Array